-If anything, my mom's cooking style was unfussy, so I decide to keep it simple.
+If anything, my mom's cooking style was unfussy so I decide to keep it simple.

-I chop an onion, combine it with a quarter-teaspoon of garlic powder, rice (one cup dry) and a package of defrosted Beyond meat, the popular meat alternative.
+I chop an onion, combine it with a quarter-teaspoon of garlic powder and a package of defrosted Beyond meat, the popular meat alternative.

 The mixture makes approximately two dozen meatballs, which I then sear in olive oil.
-Next, I mix a can of Campbell's condensed tomato soup with a can of water and a dash of balsamic vinegar, the latter a vegan stand-in for the Worcestershire sauce in most of the recipes.
+Next, I mix a can of Campbell's condensed tomato soup with a cup of water and a dash of balsamic vinegar, the latter a vegan stand-in for the Worcestershire sauce in most of the recipes.

-I arrange it all in a casserole dish, remembering with a flash of nostalgia the vellow and white flowered baking pan my mother used.
+I arrange it all in a casserole dish, remembering with a flash of nostalgia, the yellow and white flowered baking pan my mother used.
 I wish I had it now.